ibm-cloud-docs/vpc/quota-dashboard-troubleshooting.md

 {:important: .important}
 {:note: .note}

-# Quota metrics dashboard troubleshooting
+# Troubleshooting for quota dashboard
 {: quota-troubleshooting}

 If the quota dashboard does not display metrics as expected, the following methods are used for troubleshooting.